MicrosoftDocs/azure-devops-docs/docs/boards/get-started/what-is-azure-boards.md

 :::image type="content" source="media/about-boards/kanban-board.png" alt-text="Screenshot of Azure Boards, Kanban Board":::

-### Product and porfolio backlogs facilitate organizing and assigning work
+### Product and portfolio backlogs facilitate organizing and assigning work

 Use the [**Backlogs**](../backlogs/create-your-backlog.md) hub to view, prioritize, and organize work items.
 A product backlog represents your project plan and a repository of all the information you need to track and share with your team.
 Portfolio backlogs allow you to group and organize your backlog into a hierarchy.
 Use to plan and organize work.